danyhappy564-cmyk/spt-quest-tweaks-zzap--Bootleg-/README.md

   - Removing zone but not map conditions will expand it to the map.
 - 🔃 Item found-in-raid status

+In overrides a value of `true` will remove the condition, `false` will keep the default condition, and `null` or omitting will use the global value.

 An additional setting toggles whether these also apply to repeatable quests.

+### Set Number For Eliminations and Items to Hand Over

+These options will set a percent of original value or flat value across the board for all quests to use when requiring kills or item turn-ins, respected by ‘exemptQuests‘ list.

+Negative values indicate not to change the value in global settings and overrides. `null` or omitting in an override will use the global value.

+The item setting does not apply to quest items like the Bronze Pocket Watch or keys/keycards.

+### Overrides

 Each of these options can be overridden for individual quests using the `questOverrides` setting.
 It should be in the format `{"questId": {"option": true, "otherOption": false}}`, using the option names in `removeConditions` for reference.
 These will always be handled regardless of `onlyQuests` and `exemptQuests`.